2–0 lead is the worst lead: Concept

+Statistics

 There is little evidence that 2–0 is the worst lead in practice.
 In association football, a team leading 2–0 at half-time only goes on to lose the game in about 2% of cases.
 A 2017 analysis by Sky Sports showed that between August 1992 and July 2017, there had been 2,766 occasions in the English Premier League where a team established two-goal lead.
 Of these matches, 2,481 resulted in victories for the leading team, 212 ended in draws, and 73 in defeats.
 In ice hockey, statistics show that if a team builds a two-goal advantage, they go on to win the game in the majority of instances, and that a one-goal lead is far more dangerous.
 As a result, the cliché is often used in full knowledge that 2–0 is not in fact the worst possible lead.

 Examples of usage

 The cliché was popularized by Czech football coach and television commentator Josef Csaplár in the Czech football community.
 His use of the term suggested that a 2–0 half-time lead could only end in a defeat and the cliché is known in the Czech Republic as Csaplár's trap (Csaplárova past).

 In Serbia, the cliché is known for being used by manager and former player Milan Živadinović.

 The cliché was also used by Australian former player and TV broadcaster Johnny Warren.

 In Poland, the cliché 2-0 to niebezpieczny wynik (2-0 is a dangerous result) has been popularized by coach Czesław Michniewicz since at least 2005.
-In 2022 media used this cliché in connection to a game that Poland national football team, managed by Michniewicz, failed to win despite leading 2–0 against Netherlands national football team.
+In 2022, media used this cliché in connection to a game that Poland national football team, managed by Michniewicz, failed to win despite leading 2–0 against the Netherlands national football team.

-Former football manager Jürgen Klopp has once stated the danger behind a 2-0 lead after Liverpool two-goal win against Inter Milan in the first leg of the 2022 Champions League, explaining that teams may become complacent which allows the opposition a chance to comeback.
+Former football manager Jürgen Klopp has once stated the danger behind a 2-0 lead after Liverpool’s two-goal win against Inter Milan in the first leg of the 2021-22 UEFA Champions League, explaining that teams may become complacent which allows the opposition a chance to come back.

 Television pundit and former England international footballer Gary Lineker questioned the cliché's veracity during a 2016 match between Bournemouth and Liverpool while the latter were 2–0 ahead.
 On that occasion, Liverpool did surrender both a 2–0 and 3–1 lead to lose 4–3.